TimeInvestor/gdrive-duplicate-remover/README.md

  - it uses soft deletion which means it trashes duplicate files instead of deleting them permanently.

 > Note:
->  - If you need to delete the trashed files and release Google Drive space immediately, login to your Google Drive, go to `Bin` and empty bin.
+>  - If you need to delete the trashed files and release Google Drive space immediately, login to your Google Drive, go to `Bin`, and delete selected files or empty entire bin.
 >  - You need to refresh the browser page to see any change in Google Drive storage space.

 ## Prerequisite: Google Account Setup